gitbls/RPiVNCHowTo/README.md

 If you find this github useful, please consider starring it to help me understand how many people are using it.
 Thanks!

-NOTE: This can be have been tested and can be used on other Linux distros with a recent systemd implementation, although minor adjustments may be required.
+NOTE: This can be used on other Linux distros with a recent systemd implementation, although minor adjustments may be required.
 If you run into problems, please let me know!

 There are (at least) 3 different VNC servers provided with RasPiOS. **RealVNC** is quite elegant, comes pre-installed on RaspiOS
 Full Desktop, and can be used on a LAN without a RealVNC Cloud account.
 Using a RealVNC Cloud account provides additional